French Assurance Vie (French Life Insurance investment policies)

 - choose funds yourself without any assistance - especially if you have appropriate experience

-- choose funds with regular assistance from your IFA (and we would of course be glad to assist)
+- choose funds with regular assistance from your IFA (and we can assist in helping you to find an IFA for significant portfolios)

 You can also nominate a specific fund management company to choose funds for you (known as “gestion pilotée”) - however, the company is rarely independent and will usually promote its own funds.